 If you're new here, and just want to connect with St Leonard's, then it's best to pick up the phone.
 Click here to find contact details for our clergy.
-While we are unable to meet in our churches, we use the phone a lot to keep in touch with one another.
+We use the phone a lot to keep in touch with one another.
 If you or someone you know would like to be included in our church community, just give us a call.

 If you'd like to read our latest parish magazine, click here.

 We meet every day online for Morning and Evening Prayer.

 You're welcome to join us, we'd love to see you online, or to meet you if you're joining us for the first time.
 We use a simple online video-conference called Zoom.
 Click here to join us at 9 a.m. every day except Sunday, and at 5 p.m every day.
 If you're not familiar with Zoom, click here for a simple guide to joining a meeting.

 We follow the Church of England's daily prayers, which include Psalms and other readings from the Bible, and we pray together.
 Each service lasts about 25 minutes, including our hellos and goodbyes.
 If you'd like to follow the prayers and readings each day, and join in the responses, click here to open a new window on your computer with the prayer text laid out for you.